Welcome emails have the potential to make a huge difference to your customers’ experiences and their ongoing engagement with your brand.

 Key components:

-• Social links and handy shortcuts.
+Social media links and handy shortcuts.
 The guide concludes with a few handy links to shortcuts, mobile apps and their Twitter account.

 Repeated CTA.
 The email concludes with another CTA button encouraging the reader to “Go to Notion”.

 Notion is a great tool, but its versatility can make it overwhelming for new users.
-This great welcome email encourages you to follow along with the guide, so you’re actually setting up and familiarizing yourself with Notion as you go through it.
+This great welcome email encourages you to follow along with the guide, so you’re actually setting up and familiarizing yourself with Notion as you go.

 The guide starts with a simple first step (“start typing”) before working up to the potentially scary step of adding a database.
 The more complex step also includes links to additional helpful resources to make things easier.

-Even though there are several links throughout the email, the formatting for the “Go to Notion” CTA button makes it stand out from the other links.
+Even though there are several links throughout the email, the formatting for the “Go to Notion” CTA button makes it stand out.

-Takeaway: If your product or service is complex, use your welcome email to talk to new customers through how to use it.
-Simple text with illustrated examples and links to additional resources help make potentially complicated steps simple.
+Takeaway: If your product or service is complex, use your welcome email to talk new customers through how to use it.
+Simple text, illustrated examples and links to additional resources help make potentially complicated steps simple.

 Welcome email breakdown